grigy/grigy.com/source/_posts/2012-01-28-why-i-write.markdown

 ### I get it better if I write it down
 Since college years I noticed that when I write my ideas I get them better.
 Later I realized how it works.

 When you write about something you need to think of every detail of it, make logical connections between pieces and represent it in a simple, readable form.
-And while performing these steps you think about the subject deeper, from different angles and as a result getting it better.
+And while performing these steps you think about the subject deeper, from different angles and as a result I get it better.

-Since then whenever I want to crack complex subjects down I write them.
+Since then whenever I want to crack complex subject down I write them.

 ### Writing improves my writing skills
 I want to be good at English writing.
 Not good, even better.